 Hollywood is a state of mind more than anything else.
 But, yes, Hollywood also happens to be a specific region within the city limits of Los Angeles, California.
 On the map below, you can easily find Paramount Studios in the bottom right.
-In 1965 KHJ had offices and studios on Melrose Avenue near that famous motion picture and television production facility.
+When the Boss Radio format was launched in 1965 of KHJ, Los Angeles, the offices and studios were located on Melrose Avenue adjacent to that famous motion picture and television production facility.

 The music was the main focus of how the station sounded to the listeners.
-But, one of the most popular things to do here at this website is to spend time enjoying the on-air promotional materials that were designed and created for Boss Radio on KHJ.
-This side of Boss Radio KHJ can be especially addictive because of the unique style and sound of the promotions.
-Here you also will find other related promotional recordings that each have historical significance stemming from Boss Radio on KHJ and spanning many years since the 1960s:
+But, one of the most popular things to do here at this website is to spend time enjoying the on-air promotional materials that were designed and created for Boss Radio on KHJ, Los Angeles.
+This core element of Boss Radio KHJ can be especially addictive because of the unique style and sound of the promotions.
+Here you also will find other related promotional recordings that each have historical significance stemming from Boss Radio on KHJ and spanning many years since the 1960s.

 If I had to select only one “most distinctive aspect” of Boss Radio, it certainly would be the Friday afternoon sign-offs by The Real Don Steele.
 Never before had such a unique radio sign-off been done.
 Steele would shout his relevant rhymes in the “Neon Fun Jungle that is Los Angeles,” and assure us that “Tina Delgado is alive, alive!”
 But, you have to hear these for yourself on ReelRadio.com since mere words on a screen cannot accurately describe how he sounded.